brycehipp/brycehipp.tech/src/pages/git-set-default-upstream.md

 tags: 'git'
 ---

 Setting the default upstream for a git repo is simple.
-Git has a `--set-upstream` (`-u` for short) flag that allows us to set/change where git will push by default.
+Git has a `--set-upstream` (`-u` for short) flag that allows us to set where git will push by default.

 The syntax for this is as follows.